Assistance programs Brunswick County NC.

 Head Start for children is also offered, and it can help with free health care, food, and of course educational needs.
 Also offered from Community Services is the energy conservation/weatherization program.
 The location can process section 8 housing vouchers.
 Social workers can refer people to the LIHEAP utility bill assistance program too.
 Call the non-profit agency at (910) 277-3500.
 Or get more details on help from Four-County Community Services.

-Catholic Charities offers social services and emergency assistance.
+Bruswick County churches and Catholic Charities offer social services and emergency assistance.
 Resources are wide ranging.
 Low income Brunswick County families can receive everything from food and clothing to money for paying utility bills, prescription drugs or rent.
 Also work with a case manager on finding a job, attend budget counseling, and more.
 Programs are also offered for the elderly and low income families with children.
-Click here.
+Click here churches in Wilmington NC area.

-Christmas and Thanksgiving programs - Using donations from the community, clients can be given food baskets, toys for children, presents to open Christmas morning, or sign up for holiday parties.
+Free Christmas and Thanksgiving programs - Using donations from the community, clients can be given food baskets, toys for children, presents to open Christmas morning, or sign up for holiday parties.
 The help is for people ranging from the working poor to homeless and senior citizens.
-Click more information.
+Click more information on free holiday assistance Brunswick County.

 Southport Oak Island Inter Church Fellowship - This pantry can provide free food, groceries, meals, holiday baskets, and maybe even other basic needs such as household items.
 249 West Boiling Spring Road, Southport, NC 28461, call (910) 845-2320.